bhavya-sri01/python_life/README.md

-# python_life  this is demo project
+# this is demo project